Batch ETL vs Streaming ETL: The Only Guide You Need

 • He extracted server logs like CPU utilization, disk space, RAM usage, and more.

-• Coverage is within a batch window – logs from last night.
-Could be from 7:00 PM to 11:59 PM.
+• Coverage is within a batch window; logs from last night.
+It could be from 7:00 PM to 11:59 PM.

-Meanwhile, at the start of the next day, the ETL scheduler triggered another batch process.
+Meanwhile, the ETL scheduler triggered another batch process at the start of the next day.
 And here’s how it worked:

-• The process was automated to run every first of the month.
+• The process was automated to run every first of the month at the appropriate time or as needed.

 • Extracted data covers posted accounting entries from July 1 to July 31 of the current year.

-Streaming ETL is a data pipeline that starts as soon as a record is available in the source.
+Streaming ETL is a data pipeline that starts when a record is available in the source.
 It’s sometimes called real-time ETL or stream processing.
-Though it’s not literally real-time.
-Because it takes a fraction of a second to extract, transform, and load the whole thing.
+However, it’s not literally real-time because it takes a fraction of a second to extract, transform, and load the whole thing.

 Real-world examples of streaming ETL include: